JoshuaCarter/sidekicker-code-test/README.md

 I had two primary goals with this project:

 1) Create a good user experience (presentable UI, no confusion, pagination, etc).
 2) Resolve all SWAPI queries on the backend *before* sending anything to the frontend.
-Thus the backend performs numerous async requests for data before sending it back to the frontend (i.e. I get a page of people, then fetch the name of homeworlds, movies, etc, via further async calls to SWAPI, and *then* send the data back to the frontend).
+Thus the backend performs numerous async requests for data (i.e. I get a page of people, use that to send async requests for the name of homeworlds, movies, etc, and *then* send the data back to the frontend).

 This is the first time I have used React, Laravel/Lumen, Guzzle, and the second time I have used Bootstrap.
 As a result, this was a sizeable undertaking for me, ultimately taking me ~30 hrs to complete.